RESEARCH AND SUPPORT

 Our members enable the Center to fulfill our mission of connecting people in our community and beyond with nature and the arts.
 Members are essential to keeping the Center fully staffed, the lights on, and our beloved programs, events, trails, and concerts running smoothly each year.

-UPDATE: The Ned Smith Center will roll out a new membership structure on December 1, 2024.
-Membership levels will remain the same, however the program will feature revised member benefits and discounts.
+UPDATE: The Ned Smith Center introduced a new membership structure on December 1, 2024.
+Membership levels remain the same, however the program features revised member benefits and discounts.

 Member benefits include: